react-navigation/react-navigation/packages/react-native-tab-view/README.md

 By default, this renders `null`.

+#### `keyboardDismissMode`

+String indicating whether the keyboard gets dismissed in response to a drag gesture.
+Possible values are:

+- `'on-drag'` (default): the keyboard is dismissed when a drag begins.
+- `'none'`: drags do not dismiss the keyboard.

 ##### `swipeEnabled`

 Boolean indicating whether to enable swipe gestures.
 Swipe gestures are enabled by default.
 Passing `false` will disable swipe gestures, but the user can still switch tabs by pressing the tab bar.